 Like all coconut-based chutneys, this too has a wonderful mouth-feel that is light yet luscious in its own rustic way.
-You can make a batch of this Fresh Coconut Garlic Chutney and save it in the fridge for around two days.
+You can make a batch of this garlic chutney with coconut and green chillies and save it in the fridge.

-Serve it as an accompaniment for snacks or spread it on your sandwich or dosas to make a delicious treat!
+Serve coconut chutney with red chillies and garlic as an accompaniment for snacks like Idlis, Dosas and uttapams or spread it on your sandwich to make a delicious treat!
 Try other tasty chutneys like the Mint Chutney or Lehsun ki Chutney.